satori-chatbots/user-simulator/README.md

 - {{var}}: by only placing the name of the variable, all data assignet to it will be prompted in the text.
 - {{var.random()}}: this function picks only one random value inside the list assigned to the variable.
 - {{var.random(5)}}: this function picks a certain amount of random values inside the list.
 In this example, 5 random values will be picked from the list.
 This number can't exceed the list length.
-- {{var.random(rand)}}:; this function picks a random amount of random values inside the list.
+- {{var.random(rand)}}: this function picks a random amount of random values inside the list.
 This amount will not exceed the list length.

 ## output